sahiltyagi4/sahiltyagi4.github.io/index.md

 ## About Me

-**A recent Ph.D. graduate looking for full-time positions in ML-systems.
-Kindly reach out if my expertise fits your positions.**
+**A recent Ph.D. graduate looking for full-time positions in ML-Systems field.
+Please reach out if my expertise fits your positions...**

 Hello!
 I'm Sahil (pronounced as 'saa-hill'), a grad student advised by [Dr. Martin Swany](https://luddy.indiana.edu/contact/profile/?profile_id=307) in the Department of Intelligent Systems Engineering (ISE) at the Luddy School of Informatics, Computing and Engineering of Indiana University Bloomington (IUB).